Read This First

 Prompt 4: List the social virtues that are most commonly correlated with a successful culture as determined by the metrics we’ve discussed.

-The section turns on Social Virtues Correlated with a Successful Culture.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Social Virtues Correlated with a Successful Culture in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The orienting landmarks here are Social Virtues Correlated with a Successful Culture, Some cultures produce greater human well-being than others, and Metrics for Evaluating Human Well-Being in Different Cultures.
-Read them comparatively: what each part contributes, what depends on what, and where the tensions begin.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Social Virtues Correlated with a Successful Culture, Some cultures produce greater human well-being than others, and Metrics for Evaluating Human Well-Being in Different Cultures in view at the same time.
+The point is to see which part carries the weight, which part depends on another, and where the tension starts.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Cooperation and Trust